Prof. Dr. Lieven Annemans

 Each of the 5 modules consists of a 45-55 mins presentation by Prof. Dr. Lieven Annemans, at the end of which there are several exercises that you need to complete before you get the link to the next module.

-You can complete 1 module per day, which means you could theoretically complete the course in a workweek.
 The service includes a Learning Coach for addressing content-related questions within the scope of this course.

 To review a complete module or parts of it, you can either rewind during a presentation or review the complete module until you get access to the next module.